bradleye1228/data-science-portfolio-public/README.md

 The dashboard was created using Streamlit as the primary framework due to its flexibility in developing web-based data applications and supporting interactive user input.
 Users can filter the dataset using sliders, sliders, dropdown menus, and checkboxes to explore trends and patterns.
 One of Streamlit’s key benefits is the ability to export filtered data directly as a downloadable CSV file alongside the visualisations that are generated.

-The application supports several visualisations to enhance understanding:
+**The application supports several visualisations to enhance understanding**:

 •	A regional heatmap (choropleth map) showing crash density by area.

 •	A bar chart comparing total crashes per region.

 •	A time-series line graph showing yearly trends.

 The dashboard dynamically reads the CSV crash dataset and supports future updates (provided the column structure remains the same).
 Filtering options include crash year, severity, speed limits, and region.
 All of these aspects help users to carry out meaningful and insightful analysis of road safety.